rnk/llvm-project/llvm/docs/CallSetup.md

 frontend is required to emit these cleanups.
 Prior to code generation, the WinEHPrepare pass can remove any unneeded argument memory cleanups.

+## Canonical Form

+`llvm.call.setup` is designed for compatibility, not for performance or analyzability.
+Mid-level optimization passes should generally try to remove these intrinsics and attributes when possible.
+When it is possible to change the prototype of a function using these attributes, call sites should be canonicalized in the following way:

+- Create a static alloca of appropriate type for each preallocated argument
+- Replace all uses of `llvm.call.alloc` with the corresponding new alloca
+- Insert `lifetime.start` for each static alloca at the original alloc site, and `llvm.lifetime.end` after the call and at `llvm.call.teardown`.
+- Remove all setup, alloc, teardown intrinsics, and remove the `preallocated` attributes from caller and callee.

+GlobalOpt seems like a logical place for this transform.
+This form should enable downstream optimizations, and reduce the number of transforms that need to be taught that `llvm.call.alloc` creates stack memory.

 ## Inliner Considerations

-When inlining a call site with a callsetup bundle, the inliner will want to turn preallocated arguments into regular static allocas.
-This should be
+When inlining a call site that uses `llvm.call.setup`, the inliner should also make the transforms described above, only without adjusting the callee's prototype.
-straightforward:

-- Create a static alloca for each preallocated argument using its type
-- Replace all uses of `llvm.call.alloc` with the corresponding new alloca
-- Insert `lifetime.start/end`.
-Start at the alloc site, end at `llvm.call.teardown` and after call.
-- Remove all setup, alloc, teardown intrinsics.

-## GlobalOpt Considerations

-Functions which cannot be inlined but are internal should receive the same treatment described above.
-Global opt should call the same utility as the inliner, and then remove the `preallocated` argument attributes from the function prototype.
-This will enable downstream optimizations such as dead argument elimination (DAE) and argument promotion.

 ## Corner cases